 Originally published in AffinityLive.

-One of the most important things you can to ensure the financial health of your business is to create your revenue model.
-Your revenue model gives you a necessary understanding of your cash flow and needs and is your way of demonstrating—to yourself and to potential investors—how you plan to earn revenue and maximize your profitability.
+One of the most important things you can do to ensure the financial health of your business is to create a revenue model.
+What is revenue in business?
+It’s generally defined as income generated through the sale of various products and services.
+What is a revenue model?
+Your revenue model gives you a necessary understanding of your cash flow and needs, and is your way of demonstrating to yourself and to potential investors how you plan to price products and services, earn revenue, and maximize your marketing, sales, and profitability.

 The key to creating your revenue model is through forecasting—that is, projecting revenue estimates, even if you’re currently pre-revenue.
 Forecasting is an ongoing process that will help you to manage your cash and continue to grow.
 There are two general approaches to financial forecasting: top-down and bottom-up forecasting.